Are daffodils toxic to cats?

 - Toxic properties: Lycorine (also known as narcissine) and other alkaloids

-Daffodils and jonquils are a common spring-flowering perennial bulbs with orange, yellow, or cream trumpet-shaped flowers which are popular in ornamental gardens, public parks and as a cut flower.
+Daffodils and jonquils are common spring-flowering perennial bulbs with orange, yellow, or cream trumpet-shaped flowers which are popular in ornamental gardens, public parks and as a cut flower.
 Daffodils are native to Europe but are now widespread throughout the globe.
-In the wild, daffodils and jonquils can be found in forests, grasslands and rocky terrains in the wild.
+In the wild, daffodils and jonquils can be found in forests, grasslands and rocky terrains.

-The toxic effects of daffodil or jonquil ingestion include emetic, diarrheic, sedative, and irritant (calcium oxalate crystals).
+The toxic effects of a daffodil or jonquil ingestion include emetic, diarrheic, sedative, and irritant (calcium oxalate crystals).
 Clinical signs can develop between 15 minutes and 24 hours after ingestion and may include:

 - Loss of appetite (anorexia)